NeptuneMagicSauce/CatPi/README.md

 - logic "weight goes down <=> eat event"
 - logic "dispense when eaten and/or dispense > 10 minutes away"
 - NO: weight graphic widget: progress bar or circular dial?
+- libhx711: catch all exceptions same as samples: TimeOut, see all bins